Nosto/wiki-docs/apis/js-apis/common-examples/record-attributions.md

 In the above example,
 - `cc` specifies the type of event and it corresponds to Custom Campaign
 - `12345678` specifies the target and it corresponds to the ID of the product that's being viewed
-- `frontpage-nosto-1` specifies tge reference and it corresponds to the placement that hosted the product that's being clicked
+- `frontpage-nosto-1` specifies the reference and it corresponds to the placement that hosted the product that's being viewed

 3. Adding the fourth `refSrc` parameter